api-evangelist/website/_posts/2018-09-07-an-api-value-generation-funnel-with-metrics.markdown

 I envision a API-driven value generation funnel that can be tipped upside down, over and over, like an hour glass, generating value is it repeatedly pushes API activity through center, driven by a healthy ecosystem of developers, applications, and end-users putting applications to work / use.
 Providing a way to generate awareness and engagement with any API platform, while also ensuring a safe, reliable, and secure ecosystem of applications that encourage end-user adoption, engagement, and loyalty--further expanding on the potential for developers to continue developing new applications, and enhancing their applications to better serve end-users.

-I am seeing things in eleven separate layers, something I'll keep shifting and adjusting in future iterations, but I just wanted to get a draft funnel out the door:
+I am seeing things in ten separate layers right now, something I'll keep shifting and adjusting in future iterations, but I just wanted to get a draft funnel out the door:

 - **Layer One** - Getting folks in the top of the funnel.
   - **Awareness** - Making people aware of the APIs that are available.
   - **Engagement** - Getting people engaged with the platform in some way.